3DevApps/multi-gpu-path-tracer/README.md

 ```

 > [!NOTE]
-> If you get `Cmake Error: could not load cache` error, then run `cmake -S . -B build` and re-run the build command.
+> If you get `Cmake Error: could not load cache` error, run `cmake -S . -B build` and re-run the build command.

 3. Run the project